hxr404/pcpartpicker-userscripts/README.md

 ## Custom Filtering
 Filter the results by the value of a certain column.

-replace >= with the operator which should be used for filtering.. note that the script only removes the first matching table row
+note that the script only removes the first matching table row
 ```js
 let column = 5; //replace 5 with the number of the column